sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 To make use of this algorithm, we have to divide our simulation time into $n$ discrete time steps which a time difference of $\Delta t$.

+Ever wondered what the the trajectory of a double pendulum would look like?
+Or even better: a triple pendulum?
+What about the placing of carbon atoms in a single-walled carbon nanotube?
+Now you can find out!
+Play around with this little simulation tool and see for yourself what's possible in the world of frictionless spring mass systems!

 ## Examples